sakebook/Reachability/README.md

 Reachability on Android
 ============
 Easy access on top.
-Like a iPhone 6.
+Like a iPhone 6 & 6 Plus.

 ---

 ## Usage
-add dependencies
+Add dependencies
  * __Not yet!!
 Please wait a moment now.__

 ~~compile 'com.github.sakebook:Reachability:0.0.1@aar'~~